Beside & Besides Preposition Examples with Usage in Sentences

 Example: “The child stood beside his mother, clutching her hand tightly.”

-Explanation: In this sentence, “beside” is used as a preposition to indicate the location of the child about his mother.
+Explanation: In this sentence, “beside” is used as a preposition to indicate the location of the child in relation to his mother.
 It means that the child is positioned next to or alongside his mother.
 Simply put, the word “beside” helps to provide context and spatial information, showing the proximity between the child and his mother.

 Using Besides in a Sentence